-The Gothic City Town Hall building (left) occupies the square among medieval shops, restaurants, and cafes (right).
-The Town Hall, built in thirteen seventy-six, is adorned with statues of biblical figures and Counts of Flanders.
+- The Gothic City Town Hall building (left) occupies the square among medieval shops, restaurants, and cafes (right).
+The Town Hall, built in 1376, is adorned with statues of biblical figures and Counts of Flanders.

-The , standing two hundred seventy-two feet tall with forty-seven bells, is a landmark in the Markt.
+- The Belfry, standing 272 feet tall with forty-seven bells, is a landmark in the Markt.
 The tower built from sand, lime, and bricks was used as a warehouse and market hall in the middle ages.
-In nineteen ninety-nine, the Belfry became a UNESCO World Heritage Site.
-Visitors can climb the three hundred and sixty-six stairs, passing the middle ages treasury on the way to the top of the tower for a beautiful view of Bruges.
-Belfry
+In 1999, the Belfry became a UNESCO World Heritage Site.
+Visitors can climb the 366 stairs, passing the middle ages treasury on the way to the top of the tower for a beautiful view of Bruges.

 3. De Halve Maan Brewery

-Beer literally flows through the streets in Bruges.
-Enough beer to fill twelve thousand bottles an hour passes below the town’s historic streets from Halve Maan Brewery to their bottling plant through a two mile long pipeline.
+- Beer literally flows through the streets in Bruges.
+Enough beer to fill 12,000 bottles an hour passes below the town’s historic streets from Halve Maan Brewery to their bottling plant through a 2 mile long pipeline.

 4. Madonna of Bruges